Legoclones/pickledbg/README.md

 # pickledbg
 `pickledbg` is a [GDB](https://www.sourceware.org/gdb/)+[GEF](https://github.com/hugsy/gef)-style debugger, where pickles are unpacked instruction by instruction, showing the Pickle Machine state (stack, metastack, and memo) at each step.
-In addition, clear, extensive, and unified documentation is included for the Pickle Machine and each opcode.
-This documentation comes from the official source code, complete with added notes from the maintainer (me!).
+Additional related tools are linked at the bottom of this README.

 ## Installation
 ```